Degrees and Programs

 The Bachelor of Arts, Plan I, is shared with the College of Liberal Arts.

 A student may not earn more than one Bachelor of Arts, Bachelor of Science and Arts, or Bachelor of Science in Environmental Science degree from the University.
-A student may earn only one undergraduate degree in a particular field of study from the College of Natural Sciences.
-Biology, biochemistry, and neuroscience are considered one field of study.
+A student may earn only one undergraduate degree in a particular area of study from the College of Natural Sciences.
+Biology, biochemistry, and neuroscience are considered one area of study.
 Biochemistry and Chemistry are considered one area of study.
-A student who holds a Bachelor of Arts or a Bachelor of Science and Arts degree from the University may earn a second major designation in another field of study that will appear on the University transcript.
+A student who holds a Bachelor of Arts or a Bachelor of Science and Arts degree from the University may earn a second major designation in another area of study that will appear on the University transcript.

 The title of a graduate's degree appears on his or her diploma, but the major does not.
 The degree, the major, the transcript-recognized certificate, and the minor appear on the graduate's University transcript.